Medical Student Disciplinary Code of Academic and Professional Conduct

 4.1 Appeal to the Dean of the Chobanian & Avedisian School of Medicine

 The student may file an appeal to the Dean of the Chobanian & Avedisian School of Medicine no later than fourteen (14) days after the date of the written notification of the findings and/or sanctions.
+Students appealing a decision may stay active in the curriculum while their appeal is reviewed.

 If the imposed sanction was dismissal, a student who notifies the Registrar in writing of their intent to appeal a MSDC decision may remain registered and participate in courses or clerkships until they either miss the deadline for the next appeal or the dean upholds the MSDC’s decision (even if an appeal is submitted to the Boston University Provost).
 No course or clerkship grades obtained during the appeal period will be recorded on the student’s medical school transcript if the MSDC decision to dismiss is upheld.
 Students are responsible for tuition charges during this period.
 Filing an appeal will not stay other sanctions imposed.